What is labor?

 What are pain management options during labor?

-A woman has many options for managing the discomforts that occur during labor and the birth of her baby.
-Generally, mothers and their physicians or midwives want to use the safest and most effective method of pain relief for both mother and baby.
+A woman has many options for pain relief that occur during labor and the birth of her baby.
+Generally, mothers and their healthcare provider want to use the safest and most effective method of pain relief for both mother and baby.

 The choice will be determined by: